JSchutza/Good_Pods/notes/wiki_backup/user_stories_backup.md

 * ### Acceptance Criteria

-* Given that I'm a user who has not signed up yet and when I'm on the /signup route
+* Given that I'm a user who has not signed up yet and when I'm on the /sign up route
-    - Then there will be a signup form with an email, username, and password field and a "Sign Up" button to submit the form.
+    - Then there will be a sign up form with an email, username, and password field and a "Sign Up" button to submit the form.

 * When I try to fill out the form with an email or username that already exists with a valid password and press Enter or press the "Sign Up" button